 The Group is distributed across two key teams: Microsystems and Communications & Signal Processing.

-Wei serves as the Vice Chair of IEEE VTS NSW chapter and an Editor of IEEE Trans.
-Wireless Communications since 2018, served as the Secretary of IEEE VTS NSW chapter (2015 – 2018), Editorial Board Member for Hindawi Journal of Engineering (2012 – 2015), Track Chair of VTC2017-spring, Track Co-chair of VTC2016-spring, Publication Chair of BodyNet 2015, and Student Travel Grant Chair of WPMC 2014.
+Wei serves as the Chair of the IEEE Vehicular Technology Society (VTS) NSW chapter since 2020 and an Editor of IEEE Transactions on Wireless Communications since 2018, served as the Secretary and Vice Chair of the IEEE VTS NSW chapter (2015 – 2018), Editorial Board Member for Hindawi Journal of Engineering (2012 – 2015), Track Chair of VTC2017-spring, Track Co-chair of VTC2016-spring, Publication Chair of BodyNet 2015, and Student Travel Grant Chair of WPMC 2014.
 He is a Senior Member of IEEE.

 Ms Jan Ellis, Site Coordinator

 Jan Ellis has been with CSIRO since 1987 and has performed many and varied Administrative roles.
 Her current role is Sandy Bay site coordinator for Data61, Deputy Site Leader, and support to the Cybernetics Group.